MonkeManX/monkemanx.github.io/content/tangled_thoughts/Trip_report_01.md

 - Offset: 20:00

 **Special**
-- Masturbation before intake extends duration of post-organism and euphoria.
+- Masturbation before intake extends duration of post-orgasm and euphoria.
 - Couldn't sleep until 04:00, recommend intake in the morning.

 ## Report